maps-as-data/mapreader-workshop/README.md

 [![Documentation](https://img.shields.io/badge/documentation-green)](https://mapreader.readthedocs.io/en/latest)

-This repo contains 2 worked examples for using [MapReader](https://github.com/maps-as-data/MapReader).
+This repo contains 3 worked examples for using [MapReader](https://github.com/maps-as-data/MapReader).

-1. **Patch Classification**: automatically classify regions of historical maps.
+1. **Patch Classification (XYZ tiles)**: `mapreader_classification_dh_july_2025.ipynb`.
+Task: automatically classify regions of historical maps from the National Library of Scotland OS collection.
+2. **Patch Classification (IIIF)**: `iiif_classification_dh_july_2025.ipynb`.
+Task: automatically classify regions of historical maps available as IIIF resources (using an example from the [Leventhal Map & Education Center](https://collections.leventhalmap.org/)).
-2. **Text Spotting**: detect and recognize text on historical maps using a pre-trained text spotting model.
+3. **Text Spotting**: `iiif_textspotting_geor_dh_july_2025.ipynb`.
+Task: detect and recognize text on historical maps using a pre-trained text spotting model.
+This notebook uses the same Leventhal Collection IIIF map as the previous notebook.

 *But first, let's get the notebooks set up.*

 ## Setup
 Follow the instructions below to set up the notebook on Google Colab (**recommended**), in Docker, or locally.

+We recommend using Colab today for all notebooks, but there will be some potential errors depending on your Colab runtime.
+You also cannot scale up your text spotting to the entire image, or the notebook will crash :)

 - [Option 1: Google Colab](#option-1-Google-Colab)
 - [Detailed instructions for setting up Colab](#detailed-instructions-for-setting-up-Colab)